IceShell101/airofile/README.md

 hosting_modes:

-1 (the default) for local host , 127.0.0.1
+[1] (the default) for local host , 127.0.0.1

-2 for local network
+[2] for local network

 usermodes:

-user (the default) only view files
+[user] (the default) only view files

-admin view files , delete files and folders , create folders , run commands , open urls in the default browser
+[admin] view files , delete files and folders , create folders , run commands , open urls in the default browser

 pip install flask

-pip install multiprocess

 syntax: